How the World’s Only Feudal Lord Outclassed the Nazis to Save Her People

 That’s not to say Sark hasn't changed.
 Today, the chimney tax is gone.
 (Dame Sibyl got annoyed when islanders began paying with their wimpiest chickens.)
 Few, if any, of the old grain-based tithes are collected, and the island’s agricultural industry has dwindled to favor tourism.
 The stringent rules on divorce have been modernized and the island’s language, Serquais, is down to its last five speakers.
 Most drastically, in 2008, Sark’s feudal politics was abolished in favor of democracy, a decision that stripped the landowning class—and all future seigneurs and dames—of their power.

 The feudal system of land tenure, however, remains intact.
 There is still no freehold on Sark, which ensures that the 40 tenements retain their quaint, rural charm.
 The seigneur, who occupies a more ceremonial role, remains the island’s chief tenant, with perpetual fief owed to the Queen.
-(The method of payment, however, has been modernized; today, Seigneur Michael Beaumont—Dame Sibyl’s great grandson—pays Queen Elizabeth II £1.79 through an online bank transfer.)
+(The method of payment, however, has been modernized; today, Seigneur Christopher Beaumont—Dame Sibyl’s great grandson—pays Queen Elizabeth II £1.79 through an online bank transfer.)
 And some of the old Norman laws are still enforced: The Seigneur still owns all of the island’s pigeons.

 Whatever charm Sark has retained, much of it is owed to Dame Sibyl.
 Every deported islander would survive the war, and nearly all of them would return to Sark, where the Dame's steadfast leadership brought the island back to its old routines.
 The return of normalcy could be seen most clearly through the prism of local politics, where, once again, the quaintest moves to modernize were treated with unbridled hysteria.